History and Mission

 History

-Tryon Palace was colonial North Carolina’s first official center of government.
-Soon after Royal Governor William Tryon was commissioned as governor of North Carolina in 1765, he determined that an established centrally located capitol in New Bern, strategically positioned between Charleston and Williamsburg, would be vital to the colony’s growth and success.
-Constructed between 1767 and 1770, the new “Government House” provided elegant living quarters for Tryon and his family and administrative offices including a large room for legislative assemblies.
+Tryon Palace was colonial North Carolina’s first permanent capitol building.
+Shortly after Governor William Tryon was commissioned as the Royal Governor of North Carolina in 1765, he determined that a centrally located capital was needed.
+He picked New Bern because of its location between Charleston and Williamsburg, as well as its advantageous port which would be vital to the colony’s growth and success.

 Mission